 Left: Basalt, 1904.
 Note the width of the Roaring Fork and its braiding.

 Right: Aspen Junction with original depot, circa 1889

 Erected by Basalt Regional Heritage Society.

 Location.
-39° 22.136′ N, 107° 2.058′ W. Marker is in Basalt, Colorado, in Eagle County.
-Marker is at the intersection of Midland Avenue and Midland Spur, on the right when traveling west on Midland Avenue.
+39° 22.125′ N, 107° 2.067′ W. Marker is in Basalt, Colorado, in Eagle County.
+Marker is on Midland Avenue west of Midland Spur, on the right when traveling west.
+Marker is in front of Basalt Town Hall.
 Touch for map.
-Marker is in this post office area: Basalt CO 81621, United States of America.
+Marker is at or near this postal address: 101 Midland Avenue, Basalt CO 81621, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
-Welcome to the Basalt History Tour (a few steps from this marker); The Snell Building (within shouting distance of this marker); Colorado Midland Depot (within shouting distance of this marker); a different marker also named The Colorado Midland Depot (within shouting distance of this marker); The Splendid Spud (approx. 0.2 miles away); On the Way to Janeway (approx. 13 miles away).
+Colorado Midland Railway (a few steps from this marker); The Snell Building (within shouting distance of this marker); The Colorado Midland Depot (within shouting distance of this marker); a different marker also named Colorado Midland Depot (within shouting distance of this marker); The Splendid Spud (approx. 0.2 miles away); On the Way to Janeway (approx. 13 miles away).

 Credits.
-This page was last revised on July 18, 2020.
-It was originally submitted on July 17, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 48 times since then and 5 times this year.
-Photos: 1, 2. submitted on July 17, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on July 17, 2020.
+It was originally submitted on July 16, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 51 times since then and 4 times this year.
+Photos: 1, 2. submitted on July 16, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
+3. submitted on July 17, 2020. • Andrew Ruppenstein was the editor who published this page.